 Bram is a commune in the Aude department in the Languedoc-Roussillon

-  In 60BCE, they began construction of a settlement here
+In 60 BCE, the Romans began construction of a settlement here

 The modern town dates from the 12th century, built around its fortress

 church.
 The only way into the village was by a gate to the east.